ctb/titus-blog/src/2015-3hr-remote-workshops.rst

   instructor in each room to help.
 Friendly, helpful, knowledgeable people FTW.

+* We used a `gitter side channel
+  <https://gitter.im/dib-lab/teleconf>`__ for chatting amongst the
+  leaders at the four sites, and this was accessible to everyone in the classrooms (although we didn't use it that way this time).

+  Comments and questions from remote sites were passed along to Emily on sticky notes, which seemed to work pretty well!

 * We limited ourselves to four rooms total, which decreased the technical challenges.

 Some things could be improved or regularized --

-* I think we should have the presenter check in with each room at each challenge/stopping point.
-Sometimes she went a bit fast for us.
+* I think we should have the presenter check in with each room at each challenge/stopping point - this was done with gitter, but informally, and sometimes she went a bit fast for us.
 Alternatively, someone should create a virtual sticky site where we can use stickies remotely.

 * We could also shorten the lesson a bit and do a few 10 minute breaks where individual remote rooms go through the code together and make